HL7/hl7.github.io/_docs/04_ig_publisher-01-publishing_packages.md

 ---

 ## Background

 On [fhir.org][Link-FhirDotOrg] there is a [registry][Link-FhirDotOrgRegistry] of published implementation guides for users to browse.
-One of the more popular exapmles of this would be the [US Core Implmentation Guide][Link-UsCoreIG].
+One of the more popular examples of this would be the [US Core Implmentation Guide][Link-UsCoreIG].

-These guides are maintained by the community, however, once changes are made and committed to the appropriate repositories, these updates then need to be released as versioned, web source files that can be displayed as part of the [registry][Link-FhirDotOrgRegistry].
-This is done through a series of defined steps.
+These guides are maintained by the community, by making changes to [the master registry](https://github.com/FHIR/ig-registry/blob/master/fhir-ig-list.json).

+There are also packages and IGs that are published directly on fhir.org.
+These fir into tqo categories:

+* Normal FHIR IGs that are published in `fhir.org` on behalf of the community
+* A set of packages that support FHIR Implementation that are not associated with implementation guides

+This documentation relates to the second category.
+Packages are added to this list (or removed) by the FHIR Product Director.

 ## Moving Parts